feathers-plus/authentication-local-management/docs.md

      - 'sendResetPwd'          From sendResetPwd API call
      - 'resetPwd'              From resetPwdLong and resetPwdShort API calls
      - 'passwordChange'        From passwordChange API call
-     - 'identityChange'        From identityChange API call
+     - 'changeProtectedFields'        From changeProtectedFields API call
    - user: user's item, minus password.
    - notifierOptions: notifierOptions option from resendVerifySignup and sendResetPwd API calls
 - longTokenLen: Half the length of the long token.
 Default is 15, giving 30-char tokens.